Viassoo/Viassoo/README.md

 Ciao!
-I'm Alessandro, i'm a 20 years old developer and Management student.
+I'm Alessandro, i'm a 20 years old developer and Management student from Italy.
 My favourites languages are ['Python', 'PHP] and i'm looking forward to learn blockchain!